collabnix/kubelabs/Cheat Sheets/Cloud Cheat Sheet.md

 The autoscaler is fairly complex but is worth learning if you primarily use AWS since this will help you save a lot of costs.

+### Managed nodegroups

+Nodegroups (or nodepools) are collections of nodes that take away the responsibility of node management from your hands and places it in the hands of the cloud provider.
+This means that the provisioning and lifecycle management of these nodes is no longer your problem.
+This is obviously a very important feature of cluster management, and therefore all three cloud providers give you the option of using a nodegroup.
+So let's see how we can manipulate nodegroups with the CLI.

 ### Cluster Deletion

 Deleting clusters that you don't need is pretty important on the cloud since it can save you considerable amounts of money.
 Having an unused cluster that has idling worker nodes also makes it confusing to the cluster administrator when doing cluster maintenance.
 Fortunately, deleting clusters is a rather simple operation, regardless of the cloud service.